Doctor insights on:

 - How long does it take a wrist sprain to heal?

-- How long will it take for a broken femur to heal?
+- How long will it take for a fractured wrist to heal?

-- How long does it take for a broken ankle to heal?
+- How long does it take to heal tendonitis in the wrist?